Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Discussion

 \subsubsection{RV Tauri post-AGB stars}

-The post-AGB disk stars, J051418.09-691234.9, J052519.48-705410.0, J055122.52-695351.4 are known RV Tauri variables (van Aarle et al. 2011).
-Galactic RV Tauri variables with infrared excess are almost always associated with circumstellar disks (e.g. Lloyd Evans 1995, 1997; Van Winckel et al. 1999; Gielen et al. 2007).
-The RV Tauri stars in the LMC may also be expected to show similar morphology (Manick et al. 2018).
-However, our model SEDs show that although J052519.48-705410.0 and J055122.52-695351.4 harbour a warm inner disk in addition to the outer shell, the observed SED of the RV Tauri star, J055122.52-695351.4 did not require a circumstellar disk, as it could be fitted by a single shell model (Fig.\,\ref{J055122_single}).
+The post-AGB disk stars, J051418.09-691234.9, J052519.48-705410.0, J055122.52-695351.4 are known RV Tauri variables \citep{aarle2011}.
+Galactic RV Tauri variables with infrared excess are almost always associated with circumstellar disks, e.g. \citep{lloyd1995, vanwinckel1999, gielen2007} The RV Tauri stars in the LMC may also be expected to show similar morphology \citep{manick2018}.
+However, our model SEDs show that although J052519.48-705410.0 and J055122.52-695351.4 harbour a warm inner disk in addition to the outer shell, the observed SED of the RV Tauri star, J055122.52-695351.4 did not require a circumstellar disk, as it could be fitted by a single shell model (Fig. 16.1).